 This week L.A.
 Letters spotlights an upcoming feminist book fair in Historic South Central Los Angeles, as well as the gallery space hosting the event.

 This week L.A.
 Letters reports from three major readings in Southern California devoted to educational equality, uplifting the community and social justice.

 This week L.A.
 Letters spotlights a two-tiered project that includes both a book and documentary.

 This week L.A.
 Letters meditates on the preservation of sites across Literary Los Angeles and why much more of it is needed.

 This week L.A.
-Letters examines the legacy of Inglewood, celebrating the past, present and future of the self-proclaimed City of Champions.
+Letters remembers the legacy of the celebrated Chicana writer/poet, and shares memories of her work from many of her admirers.